dataq-instruments/Matlab-Example/README.md

 - Callback may be employed https://www.mathworks.com/help/matlab/ref/serialport.configurecallback.html

 - To use binary mode with DI-1100, DI-1110, DI-1120, DI-2108, DI-4108, DI-4208, DI-4718, and DI-4730, firmware 1.35 or higher is recommended https://github.com/dataq-instruments/Firmware_Upgrade.

+- [DI_With_Matlab.m](https://github.com/dataq-instruments/Matlab-Example/blob/master/DI_With_Matlab.m) also demonstrate how to output control signals via DIO port

 - If you wish to know more about the protocol behind the program, for DI-1100, DI-1110, DI-1120, DI-2008, DI-2108, DI-4108, DI-4208, DI-4718, and DI-4730, please visit https://www.dataq.com/resources/pdfs/misc/Dataq-Instruments-Protocol.pdf.
 For DI-188, please visit https://www.dataq.com/resources/pdfs/misc/di-188-protocol.pdf